cgabriel5/prettier-cli-watcher/README.md

   // Example 2:
   // Only watch for ./src file changes made to .js files.
 Notifications and logging is left on.
   "pretty": "prettier-cli-watcher --configpath='path/to/prettier.config.json' --dir='./src' --extensions='js'"

+  // Example 3:
+  // Use all defaults but change file watcher to hound.
+  "pretty": "prettier-cli-watcher --configpath='path/to/prettier.config.json' --watcher='hound'"
 }
 ...
 ```